Concerto for Trombone and Concert Band

 Program Notes

-The first movement of Derek Bourgeois' Concerto for Trombone and Concert Band is constructed classically: the solo trombone immediately launches into the opening theme in F minor, conceived harmonically in a sequence of descending thirds and it is the solo trombone that introduces the second lyrical theme, in A-flat, presented over chords which are given mobility by dark-toned alto and bass clarinets.
+The first movement of Derek Bourgeois' Concerto for Trombone and Concert Band is constructed classically: the solo trombone immediately launches into the opening theme in F minor, conceived harmonically in a sequence of descending thirds, and it is the solo trombone that introduces the second lyrical theme, in A-flat, presented over chords which are given mobility by dark-toned alto and bass clarinets.

 These contrasting subjects give the composer ample opportunity to let loose his fertile imagination, whether expanding on the Baroque qualities of the opening material in a fugato section for woodwinds, or boldly stating the romantic second theme on brass leading to cascading septuplets, or with the soloist presenting the first theme in augmentation against a ripple of semi-quavers.

-After this development, there is virtually a formal recapitulation in the woodwinds and the soloist repeats the second theme in tonic (F Major).
-The movement closes with pianissimo chords - no great bravura here, but leading us in mood to the second movement which opens a tone lower in E-flat.
+After this development, there is virtually a formal recapitulation in the woodwinds, and the soloist repeats the second theme in tonic (F Major).
+The movement closes with pianissimo chords -- no great bravura here, but leading us in mood to the second movement which opens a tone lower in E-flat.

 After the passion of the slow movement, Bourgeois adopts a classical rondo form as a 6/8 Scherzo, marked Presto, which gives the release we need.
 It is fun, to be thrown off lightly as we enjoy the semitone shifts with a wry smile.
 Towards the end of the movement is a cadenza which alludes to the thematic content of the first movement, but aurally the hard work has been done.
 For the soloist, however, the music requires a virtuoso combination of slide and tongue.

-Derek Bourgeois' Concerto for Trombone and Concert Band was commissioned by the British Trombone Society for the International Trombone Workshop at Eaton, England, July 1989, with greatfully acknowledged assistance from Southern Arts.
+Derek Bourgeois' Concerto for Trombone and Concert Band was commissioned by the British Trombone Society for the International Trombone Workshop at Eaton, England, July 1989, with gratefully acknowledged assistance from Southern Arts.
 The world premiere was given by Christian Lindberg.

-Program Note from Printed Score
+- Program Note from score

 State Ratings